Get the kit — A$297

 Participant money registers must be available for inspection at any time — by the participant, their authorised representative, and NDIS auditors.
 They should be reviewed regularly by a manager who is independent of the worker who handles day-to-day transactions — this is an important segregation of duties control that reduces the risk of misappropriation going undetected.

-The SIL Rescue Kit (Doc 49) provides a pre-formatted participant money register that meets all of these requirements and can be easily customised for your organisation.
+The Complete SIL Kit (Doc 49) provides a pre-formatted participant money register that meets all of these requirements and can be easily customised for your organisation.

 Receipts and Record-Keeping